 Fill The Jars And Store

-- Divided the medley of veggies evenly between the glass jars.
+- Divide the medley of veggies evenly between the glass jars with the pickling liquid, leaving about ½ inches of headspace.
 Let them sit out until they have cooled down.

 What To Serve With This Pickled Jalapeños Recipe